lookit/lookit-docs/docs/source/community-involvement.rst

-The goal of this Working Group is to gather information from researchers in multiple ways (e.g., surveys, focus groups, monitoring of questions on Slack and GitHub issues) about potential new features for Lookit, and work towards prioritizing them.
+The goal of this Working Group is to gather information from researchers in multiple ways (e.g., surveys, focus groups, monitoring of questions on Slack and GitHub issues) about potential new features for CHS, and work towards prioritizing them.
 This requires synthesizing information about what would best benefit researchers and what is easiest for the programmers to implement, and so this group will work with the programmers as well.

-Advise and support new Lookit researchers (“Researcher onboarding”)
+Advise and support new CHS researchers (“Researcher onboarding”)
 --------------------------------------------------------------------------------

-The goal of this Working Group is to help new researchers who are designing their first Lookit study.
+The goal of this Working Group is to help new researchers who are designing their first CHS study.
 This can involve creating additional tutorials/samples/documentation, providing 1-on-1 mentoring, and monitoring a Slack channel where new researchers ask questions.